Burgerhout: Predecessors

 In February 1848 there was an agreement that S. Bouwmeester and O. Grunzig would continue the company under the name ('firma') J. Steigerwald.
 At the time it produced anchors and made products for shipping, mills, households and carriages.
-It also repaired and build all kinds of steam engines.
-Smith Samuel Bouwmeester and steam engine manufacturer Otto Grunzig then made an association by contract to regulate their affairs The idea was not successful, and so the society between Bouwmeester and Grunzig was ended by 31 July 1849, with Bouwmeester handling the remaining business.
+It also repaired and built all kinds of steam engines.
+Smith Samuel Bouwmeester and steam engine manufacturer Otto Grunzig then made an association by contract to regulate their affairs.
+The idea was not successful, and so the society between Bouwmeester and Grunzig was ended by 31 July 1849, with Bouwmeester handling the remaining business.

 Foundation

-In September 1852 Hendrik Adolph Burgerhout (1825-1913) took over Bouwmeester's smithy in the Zwanensteeg at Leuvehaven, Rotterdam.
+In September 1852 Hendrik Adolph Burgerhout (1825–1913) took over Bouwmeester's smithy in the Zwanensteeg at Leuvehaven, Rotterdam.
 Burgerhout announced that he would continue the business under his own name, and that it still made household, shipping and mill work.
 It also made hearths, stoves, ship- and household kitchen stoves, and safes.
 It is likely that the less than successful takeover by Bouwmeester and Grunzig set back the company.
 The fact that Burgerhout's advertisement did not mention work on steam engines might be related to such a setback.

 Burgerhout would prove more successful.
 By 1853 he was recruiting skilled workers.
 In 1855 he won a tender for making galvanized iron roofs over 8 gunboats in Hellevoetsluis naval base at 7,669 guilders.
 In 1858 Burgerhout won a tender for the iron part of a bridge over the Rotte for 10,097 guilders.
 The bridge was 30 m long and 7 m wide.
 In spite of these successes the company continued to be a large smithy.
-It might work on steam boilers, and do repair work, but in 1857 it was not classified as a machine factory like Fijenoord, Christie & Zoon and Van Everdingen, Everard & Co. were.
+It might work on steam boilers, and do repair work, but in 1857 it was not classified as a machine factory.